Welcome to the

 Using Maps to the Commonwealth LBC

-If you are using an Internet maps tool to find directions to Commonwealth, be sure to use Google Maps.
-There is a problem with the address data for the club in MapQuest that is wrong.
+Using Internet maps tool to find directions to Commonwealth, you can now use Google Maps or MapQuest.
 Here is a Google Maps link to our club.
-Note that the clubhouse’s actual location is slightly southwest of the given address of 11420 139 Street NW, which is more correct for the parking lot.
+And a MapQuest version of the location.
+Note the clubhouse’s actual location is slightly southwest of the given address of 11420 139 Street NW, which is more correct for the parking lot.
 (There is also a map on the Hours & Location page.)

 See How Lawn Bowls are Made!